 3.)
 SKIN PROTECTOR

-Coconut oil is proven to be one of the best ways to guard yourself from pathogens, bacterial and fungal infections, sun exposure and even insect bites.
-That’s because of super-potent natural properties to protect your skin and especially your face against these everyday assaults.
-Just be sure that you also apply some good sunscreen before you go out, since coconut oil only has an SPF of 4.
-While pacific islanders may be able to use coconut oil for sunscreen, not everyone was born on a tropical island.
+, especially your face, against these simple assaults.
+Apply good sunscreen before you go out since coconut oil only has an SPF 4.
+While Pacific islanders may be able to use coconut oil for sunscreen, not everyone was born on a tropical island.

-How to use it: For best results apply on damp skin.
+How to use it: Apply it on damp skin for best results.
 Why?
 The dampness helps the coconut oil spread thoroughly and absorb quickly.
 It also helps a little go a long way.
-If you need a little extra moisture, apply a bit more on dry skin like you put on your daily lotion.
+If you need extra moisture, apply a bit more on dry skin like you put on your daily lotion.
 Reapply later on if you’re outdoors all day.

 4.)
 THE BEST MOISTURIZER.
 EVER.

-Kapuluan coconut oil is raw, pure, and exceptionally high grade for beauty and Personal Care.
+is raw, pure, and exceptionally high-grade for beauty and Personal Care.